campbellmarianna/Industry-Collaboration-Project/notes/class9.md

 What do I want to track:
 -

-# Data Driving our development work - its safer
+# Data Driving our development work - is safer

 # The more and more I talk about my site the more people go on the site